×

 What is the weather like in Vietnam?

 "The weather in Vietnam is generally hot and humid, with temperatures ranging from the mid-20s to the mid-30s Celsius throughout the year.
 The rainy season typically runs from May to October, with the heaviest rainfall occurring in the south.
-The dry season is from November to April, with the coolest temperatures occurring in the northern mountains," commented one expat living in Vietnam.
+The dry season is from November to April, with the coolest temperatures occurring in the northern mountains," said one expat.

 Are there good restaurants in Vietnam?